MashedP/dlip-pytorch-DL-good-practises/README.md

 In this repository, you will find useful information  on good practises for Deep Learning research and developement projects.

 Note that those are general guidelines, recipes that evolves with the specificity of your project.
+The overall philosophy is "start small and incrementally add tools to understand what you are doing".

-We tend to prefer open-source solutions.
+We prefer to use open-source solutions.

 This project will be in Python 3, using Pytorch.

 Have fun using this as a template and source of information for your first practical session & future projects !

+The template by default contains code from the first exercise of Tp1.
+Try to adapt it for the second exercise.

 *Inspired by [Solal Nathan's presentation](https://hebergement.universite-paris-saclay.fr/sepag/2023_05_24_Programming_Project_Management.pdf) on Programming project management*

 # TODO

 - [x] Packaging
 - [x] Hydra
-- [ ] Mlflow
+- [x] Mlflow
 - [x] Pytorch Trainer
 - [x] Pytorch Model
-- [ ] Evaluation
+- [x] Evaluation
 - [x] Save and load Models from checkpoints
+- [ ] Study multiple models

 # Project Organization